alces-software/flight-appliance-docs/docs/source/pbspro/pbspro.rst

 Running multi-threaded jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If users want to use multiple cores on a compute node to run a multi-threaded application, they need to inform the scheduler - this allows jobs to be efficiently spread over compute nodes to get the best possible performance.
-Using multiple CPU cores is achieved by specifying ``-l ncpus=[count]`` option in either your submission command or the scheduler directives in your job script.
+Using multiple CPU cores is achieved by specifying ``-l ncpus=[count]`` option in either your submission command or as a scheduler directive in your job script.
 The ``-l ncpus=[count]`` option informs the scheduler of the number of cores you wish to reserve for use.
-If
-the parameter is omitted, a default of 1 core is assumed.
-You could specify the option ``-l ncpus=4`` to request 4 CPU cores for your job.
+If the parameter is omitted, a default of 1 core is assumed.
+For example, a user can specify the option ``-l ncpus=4`` to request 4 CPU cores for your job.

 Running Parallel (MPI) jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~